menu

 Whaaaaaaat?

 What types of cards are you trying to trade for?
-If you're looking to trade for Gitaxian Probes and Delver of Secrets // Delver of Secrets, then you'll have no problem achieving your goals with a binder full of Abzan Charms and Electrolyzes.
+If you're looking to trade for Gitaxian Probes and Delver of Secrets, then you'll have no problem achieving your goals with a binder full of Abzan Charms and Electrolyzes.
 If you're in the business of acquiring dual lands, you're going to want to make sure that binder is stocked with a higher level of merchandise.

 Some analogies to explain this better: